For Children With Severe Anxiety, Drugs Plus Therapy Help Best

 Teens and children struggling with anxiety are often prescribed medication or therapy to treat their symptoms.
 For many, either drugs or therapy is enough, but some young people can't find respite from anxious thoughts.
 For them, a study suggests that using both treatments at once can help.

-The study, published in the Journal of Clinical Child & Adolescent Psychology on Monday, analyzed data from a large clinical trial of 488 people agesa 7 to 17 diagnosed with anxiety disorders.
+The study, published in the Journal of Clinical Child & Adolescent Psychology on Monday, analyzed data from a large clinical trial of 488 people ages 7 to 17 diagnosed with anxiety disorders.
 The trial compared therapy, an anti-depressant called sertraline (brand name Zoloft), the combination of both, and a placebo.
 Pfizer, which manufactures Zoloft, donated both the sertraline and the placebo pills to the study.

 "Earlier research suggested [therapy] and medication were effective approaches with an overall similar level of efficacy," says Eli Lebowitz, a psychiatrist at Yale University and an author of the study.
 "But that's only true for some anxious children and not for others."